The Beatles and McLuhan: Understanding the Electric Age: Thomas Macfarlane

 Almost simultaneously the Beatles were making significant albums, changing the cultural construct of a whole generation—and if you count this generation as well, then these lads from Liverpool affected the lives of two generations forever.
 Records made quite from the mid-point to the end of their careers such as Sgt.
 Pepper’s Lonely Hearts Club, (June, 1967) The Magical Mystery Tour (November, 1967) and the so-called White Album (November, 1968) and finally Abbey Road (September 1969), specifically for the final medley on that album, there was an exposé of how contrary our lives ran against society’s grain—the lives of both Baby boomers and Generation Xers—and the band did that through the manner in which they manipulated the electrics of recording technology to achieve their intent and purpose.

 In his remarkable study—for it is just that—MacFarlane assesses the true relevance of the music that the Beatles made within this period and how the music of this band became a palimpsest for the theories of Marshall McLuhan, which defined the electric age.
 A musician as well as a scholar with much hands-on experience of the recording process, Mr. MacFarlane explains the significance of the changes in the poetics of popular music was changed by stretching monaural and stereo recording technology to the limit as well as how the Beatles, aided and abetted by producer George Martin used the channels available on quarter-inch and one-inch tapes to achieve their ambitions designs.
-You will, for instance never listen to songs such as “She’s Leaving Home”, “A Day in the Life” as well as “Magical Mystery Tour”, “Revolution” and “Revolution No. 9” and finally in a glorious finish, to the Beatles short and culture-bending career, the Abbey Road final “Medley”.
+You will, for instance never listen to some of their songs without being changed forever; such as “She’s Leaving Home”, “A Day in the Life” as well as “Magical Mystery Tour”, “Revolution” and “Revolution No. 9” and finally in a glorious finish, to the Beatles short and culture-bending career, the Abbey Road final “Medley”.

 The significance of the book is not merely academic although you might easily think so while reading the first few chapters of the book.
 It is a significant piece of literature because it explains much of what happened to all manner of musical idioms—classical and jazz—when artistes went into the studio to record their music.
 It also brings fresh light to the theories of Marshall McLuhan, which pre-dated the history of modern recording.
 And if it does that then here’s a thought.
 And that is the preservation of our own cultural history through the digital era.
 In this regard the appendixes at the end of the book: The conversation between Marshall McLuhan and John Lennon and Yoko Ono and the conversation between Thomas MacFarlane and Michael McLuhan, the son of Marshall McLuhan make a great statement about the advent of the digital era, the mapping of our own cultural history and its preservation—thanks to hot and cool media in the digital era.